truekendor/wasm-chess/README.md

 * `put()`
 * `remove()`
 * castling-right mutation APIs (`setCastling`, etc.)

+his library is built on top of `shakmaty`, which enforces legal and internally consistent chess positions

+That means seemingly simple editing operations become significantly more complex because they may invalidate:

+* king safety
+* castling rights
+* side-to-move consistency
+* en passant state
+* move counters
+* general position legality

 These features are planned for a future release once a clean and well-defined API design is finalized.